 Make Data Personal

 Perhaps most importantly, Adler reminds us that transformation only works when it benefits the people involved.
-That means tying data to both the mission and individual growth.
+That means tying data not only to the organizational mission, but also to individual growth and opportunity.

 “You need to explain what being data-driven means to your organization, how it affects performance, and how it fits into people’s career trajectories,” he says.
 “If you do that well, people will want to stay.
 They’ll want to contribute.”

-When people understand how data literacy can accelerate their career or help them serve their community more effectively they begin to internalize the value.
-From there, real change begins.
+Helping employees connect data skills to their personal and professional goals is a crucial part of the data driven decision making process.
+When people understand how data literacy can accelerate their careers or help them serve their communities more effectively, they begin to internalize the value.
+That’s when real transformation takes hold.

-Is your team looking to break through the culture barriers and finally become data-driven?
+Is your team ready to break through the culture barriers and fully embrace data driven decision making?

 Data Society helps organizations create a culture of data literacy and true data-driven decision making that drives transformation.
 Contact us to learn more.